 In 2004, Metro identified the Basalt Creek area as a good candidate for industrial development because it is near I-5, adjacent to Wilsonville's industrial area to the south, and contains large, flat sites suitable for industrial users.
-Metro passed Ordinance 4-1040B to annex the area into the existing Urban Growth Boundary (UGB), to ensure sufficient regional supply of land for employment growth over the next twenty years.
+Metro passed an ordinance to annex the area into the existing Urban Growth Boundary (UGB), in order to ensure sufficient regional supply of land for employment growth over the next twenty years.